 It is not authorized having a sub-tier VSB added in appendix of the level one Supplier VSB or having the level one VSB that refers to the sub-tier VSB as this sub-tier VSB will not be available to the Airline Operator or be approved by Airframer.

-Tier one VSB must show level one supplier logo and support contacts
+Tier one VSB must show level one supplier logo and support contacts.
+It is acceptable having a second logo of the sub-tier.

 Tier one VSB must contain final price i.e. the price that will be charged by level one supplier to operators.